 Elizabeth Hoffecker Moreno (G, Urban Studies and Planning)

 Based in Portland, Oregon, World Pulse Media trains the next generation of female citizen-journalists in developing countries around the world and connects them to a global audience, working to solve pressing problems in their communities and have identified needs for outside expertise in specific areas necessary to move their projects forward.
-Elizabeth will work with World Pulse and MIT to develop a system for collecting, vetting, and disseminating these service opportunities to MIT students looking for challenging and meaningful development projects to tackle for competitions, PSC Fellowships, courses, and similar opportunities.
+Elizabeth will work with World Pulse and MIT to develop a system for collecting, vetting, and disseminating these service opportunities to MIT students looking for challenging and meaningful development projects to tackle for competitions, PKG Center Fellowships, courses, and similar opportunities.